ne is a full screen text editor for UN*X (or, more precisely, for

 accustomed to a new tool if you cannot use it when you really need it.

-Finally, sparing resource usage was considered essential. ne
+Finally, sparing resource usage was considered essential. ne currently

 runs only on UN*X terminals, but a future release will provide an X